-If you want to use Anymail's status tracking webhooks, follow the steps above to configure an Anymail backend, and then:
+If you want to use Anymail's inbound or tracking webhooks:

-1. In your settings.py, add WEBHOOK_AUTHORIZATION to the ANYMAIL block:
+1. In your settings.py, add WEBHOOK_SECRET to the ANYMAIL block:

 '''

 ANYMAIL = {

 ...

-'WEBHOOK_AUTHORIZATION': ':<another random string>',
+'WEBHOOK_SECRET': ':<another random string>',

 }

 '''

 This setting should be a string with two sequences of random characters, separated by a colon.
 It is used as a shared secret, known only to your ESP and your Django app, to ensure nobody else can call your webhooks.